 What is low frustration tolerance

 Having a low frustration tolerance (LFT) is an inability to regulate one’s emotions when confronted with adversity, loss of control, or blocked goals.
-Children with low frustration tolerance usually display irritability, emotional outbursts, or temper tantrums when things go wrong.
+Children with low tolerance for uncomfortable feelings usually display irritability, emotional outbursts, or temper tantrums when things go wrong.

 The result is that many of them are not given the help they need to develop proper coping and regulating skills.1